magicbell/magicbell-swift/README.md

 ### Using a notification store

-Find below the list of methods and attributes:
+Find below the list of methods and attributes to manipulate the state of the store.

 | Attributes | Type | Description |
 | - | - | - |